openforis/sepal-doc/docs/source/cli/gdrive.rst

     $ drive init

 As result, an URL will be displayed in the terminal, visit it by copying and pasting it in your browser.
-Log-in to your Google account and, "trust the connection" by click the "allow" button.
-An authorization code will be displayed, copy it and paste it in the Sepal terminal.
+Log-in to your Google account and, "trust the connection" by clicking the "allow" button.
+An authorization code will be displayed, copy it and paste it into the Sepal terminal.
 Now you are ready to use the :code:`drive` CLI tool.

 .. note::